GollyGood/dstack/documentation/getting-started.md

-This document covers requirements and installation for typical users of dStack go to [configuration](configuration.md) for instructions on configuring dStack for use, if it has not be setup already.
+This document covers requirements and installation for typical users of dStack go to [configuration](configuration.md) for instructions on configuring dStack for use, if it has not been setup already.

 Requirements
 ------------